 If you're considering law school but aren't sure, don’t take a wait-and-see approach.
 Law school admission is highly competitive.
 You can’t afford to put off preparing for law school.
 If you have the tiniest inkling that you may want to become a lawyer, take steps to ensure that you don’t squelch your chances for admission.
 Should you decide not to apply you haven’t lost anything by preparing.
 On the contrary you have become a more well-rounded (and employable) student.
 So, how do you prepare to apply to law school?

 Determine if law school is for you.

 It sounds good on paper – becoming a lawyer – but a career in law is not for everyone.
+Consider common reasons for going to law school. and bad reasons for going to law school.
 Take time to evaluate your abilities and determine if it is for you.

 Become informed about the application process.